david-leon/Keras_CTC/README.md

 To use another train/test/predict function besides the 'default' one, just need to specify its 'name' parameter.
 Now we can build multi-task/multi-modal networks!

+[8] **Convolution2D** class is modified to support recursive convolution (use `recur=n` for n-times convolution recursion)

 ------------------
 ## Usage Guide (draft)
-You can walk through all the added features of Keras-MOD with a toy demo, check '/ctc_demo/mnist_ctc_v9.py' for details.
-The toy demo uses mnist dataset to simulate digit sequence images, and use FCN + LSTM to recognize the digit texts.
+This guide will walk you through nearly all the features added in Keras-MOD with a toy demo.
+The toy demo uses MNIST dataset to simulate digit sequence images.
+To recognize the digit text sequence, an E2E (end-to-end) system is built with architecture of RNN on top of FCN.
+The E2E system leverages the power of CNN to fulfill the task of automatic feature extraction, and the power of LSTM-RNN to fulfill the task of sequence recognition.
+This E2E system features:
+* Seamless integration of CNN and RNN, providing the capability for simultaneous optimaization
+* Support for variational length input, more natural for sequence data processing

 ```python
 minNcharPerseq, maxNcharPerseq= 4, 6
 print('Concatenating images')